 Staying power of Virginia's 'blue wave' at stake on Nov.
 3

-Virginia voters on Tuesday will determine the staying power of a “blue wave” that flipped two competitive congressional districts two years ago, while also casting ballots for a U.S. Senate seat and the presidency.
+RICHMOND, Va.
+(AP) — Virginia voters will determine the staying power of a “blue wave” that flipped two competitive congressional districts two years ago, while also casting ballots for a U.S. Senate seat and the presidency.

 As in other states, voters were deciding between Republican President Donald Trump and Democratic former Vice President Joe Biden.
-Democratic U.S. Sen. Mark Warner is the favorite in his reelection bid against a little-known Republican challenger.
+Democratic U.S. Sen. Mark Warner is running for reelection against little-known Republican challenger Daniel Gade.

 Virginia’s election features three competitive House races, including two seats that were flipped from red to blue in 2018.